Long-distant shooters fall into one of two broad categories: the hit-and-run...

 Joseph Paul Franklin: A tale of hatred and violence

-Joseph Paul Franklin, (born James Clayton Vaughn, Jr.) was a white supremacist serial killer, attempted assassin, bomber, and homegrown terrorist whose reign of terror lasted from 1977 to 1980.
+Joseph Paul Franklin (born James Clayton Vaughn, Jr.) was a white supremacist serial killer, attempted assassin, bomber, and homegrown terrorist whose reign of terror lasted from 1977 to 1980.

-During his formative years in high school, Franklin encountered far-right ideologies and neo-Nazism.
-He eventually joined the National Socialist White People's Party, the National States' Rights Party, and the local Ku Klux Klan.
-Adolf Hitler's political manifesto, “Mein Kampf”, inspired Franklin to start a race war.
+In high school, Franklin encountered far-right ideologies and neo-Nazism.
+He eventually joined the National Socialist White People’s Party, the National States’ Rights Party, and the local Ku Klux Klan.
+Adolf Hitler’s political manifesto, Mein Kampf, inspired Franklin to start a race war.
 “I've never felt that way about any other book that I read,” he would reflect later.
 “It was something weird about that book.”

 In 1976, Franklin wrote a letter to Jimmy Carter, in which he threatened to kill the President for his pro-civil rights views.
 The same year, he adopted the name “Joseph Paul Franklin”, a macabre homage to Nazi minister of propaganda Paul Joseph Goebbels and Benjamin Franklin.